raspberrypilearning/party-popper/en/step_3.md

 --- /task ---

-Right now, our party popper has light and sound that both work - the next step is to create an interesting combination of lights and sounds that will activate when our party popper is triggered.
-In this example we create a 'Ta-da!' celebration sound and have the LED flash purple in time with the effect.
+Our party popper has light and sound.
+Next create an interesting combination of lights and sounds that will activate when your party popper is triggered.
+In this example we create a 'Ta-da!' celebration sound and with a purple LED flash in time with the effect.

 --- task ---

-**Edit:** Change your `partypopper.py` script to match the following:
+Change your `partypopper.py` script to match the following:

 --- code ---
 ---